-However, majority of the respondents gave DSR a "good" rating (33%) when asked to assess how DSR's operations have affected the quality of life in the community.
+However, majority of the respondents gave DSR a "good" rating (33%) when asked to assess how DSR's operations have affected the quality of life.
 They also rated DSR "neutral or indifferent" (35%) on positively affecting the cost of living, while rating "good" (40%) regarding positive impact on standard of living in their community.